 - This integration helps sync the data related to support tickets created using Jira along with their status and priority, the number of open tickets, etc. You may use this data to assess the health of your customers in Gainsight.

 - Lets you share your product roadmap (in Jira) with customers.
 Customers can vote on the features they want to see in the upcoming release.
 Sync the voting data of customers for the product roadmap and assess the report in Gainsight to prioritize new features for future product releases.

 - In Gainsight, merge data stored in the Projects and Incidents objects, and add filters to view escalated Incidents related to a specific project.

-To create a connection with Jira and sync data with Gainsight such as incidents, projects, and contacts:
+You can create a connection with Jira to sync data with Gainsight such as incidents and projects.